 The exam dates for each Term are listed on the Faculty of Arts and Science webpage under Important Dates.
-Student exam schedules for the Fall Term are posted via SOLUS immediately prior to the Thanksgiving holiday; they are posted on the Friday before Reading Week for the Winter Term and for the summer term, they are individually noted on the Arts and Science Online syllabi.
+Student exam schedules for the Winter Term are posted via SOLUS on the Friday before Reading Week.
 Students should delay finalizing any travel plans until after the examination schedule has been posted.
 Exams will not be moved or deferred to accommodate employment, travel/holiday plans or flight reservations.
 Deferred Exams

-Students receiving permission to write a deferred mid-year or final exam will be expected to write their exam during the Faculty of Arts and Science deferred exam period, May 16 to 19, with exact time, date, and location TBA.
+Students receiving permission to write a deferred mid-year or final exam will be expected to write their exam during the Faculty of Arts and Science deferred exam period, May 15 to 18, with exact time, date, and location TBA.
 Requests for individualized deferred exam dates will not be accommodated.
 The deferred exam is considered an official exam to which all the exam regulations apply.